bndtools/bnd.manual/_chapters/120-install.md

 ## Manual
 The manual is also on [github][5].
 If you see an improvement, do not hesitate to clone the repo and create a pull request.
 Improvements are bug corrections but we also like short articles about how to do do something with bnd.

+## Communication Settings

+If you're behind a firewall that requires proxies or you use repositories that require authentication see [-connection-settings].

 [1]: http://www.jpm4j.org
 [2]: http://jpm4j.org/#!/md/install